Button Men: Background and history

 Button Men is a game designed for fan conventions and other public venues.
-It can be played almost anywhere on short notice (provided the dice are at hand), and games are quick to complete.
+It can be played on short notice and games are quick to complete.
 Buttons are meant to be worn on clothing, bags, or other accessories, advertising that the wearer has a button to play with and is open to challenges.
-Buttons also frequently advertise something else, such as a company, a webcomic, or another game.
-The Sluggy Freelance set of buttons, for example, features characters from that comic, and the Brawl set features characters from another Cheapass game.
+Buttons may also advertise something else, such as a company, a webcomic, or another game.

-In 2000, Button Men won the Origins Awards for Best Abstract Board Game of 1999 and Best Graphic Presentation of a Board Game 1999.
+In 2000, Button Men won the Origins Awards for Best Abstract Board Game of 1999 and Best Graphic Presentation of a Board Game of 1999.

-Button Men can easily be extended simply by creating more buttons.
+Button Men can be extended by creating more buttons.
 It has continued to be extended since its inception; As of 2004, over 200 buttons have been printed.
-Many are now out of print, though many others are still available, primarily via purchase from the Cheapass Games web site.
-Companies other than Cheapass must pay a licensing fee to use the Button Men artwork in distributing their own buttons.
+Many are now out of print.

 In 2009, Thrust Interactive released an iPhone version of the game in collaboration with Cheapass Games.

-In 2011, Cheapass Games began "ransoming" their older and out-of-print games in an experiment to apply the "freemium" business model to board games.
-Button Men was revamped into a trading-card format that can be easily printed on a standard inkjet and cut apart for gameplay.
-The original base set, "Soldiers", and the first expansion set, "Vampyres", have both been released in this new format and made available for anyone to download, print and play with at no monetary cost.
+In 2011, Cheapass Games began reclaiming their older and out-of-print games in an experiment to apply the "freemium" business model to board games.
+Button Men was revamped into a trading-card format that can be printed and cut apart for gameplay.
+Two sets, "Soldiers" and "Vampires," have been released in this format.

+In 2016, a Kickstarter was launched for a boxed version of the game that included up to 61 characters (in the Kickstarter exclusive version) and the dice needed to play any two characters against one another.
+This self-contained set included the old skills Shadow and Poison, but added a variation on Speed Dice called Rush Dice.
+In addition to this base set, a reissue of some of the original sets on cards and two Sailor Moon Crystal-based sets were released.

-Online Game
+Online game

-Button Men Online, a website initially developed by Dana Huyler and officially endorsed by Cheapass Games, allows users to play games over the internet via a web-based interface.
-Button Men Online features most of the printed buttons, an additional 250+ "buttons" that exist only on the site, and a random button generator.
+Button Men Online was a service that allowed users to play games over the internet via a web-based interface.
 In 2003, Button Men Online won the Origins Award for Best Play-by-mail Game of 2002.
 In February 2012, Button Men Online went offline due to server problems.
-After nine months of downtime, a number of the players from Button Men Online got together and recreated an open-source version of the site.
+After nine months of downtime, a group of players from Button Men Online recreated an open-source version of the site.
 The new version of Button Men Online went online in March 2014.
-Button Men Online requires you to register with a username and email, but is free to play.

 Gameplay

-Players play several rounds, first rolling a set of Dice, and then playing several turns in which, they target their opponent's Dice with their own to capture, take control of, or neutralize them, based on their current values.
-The first player to win three rounds wins the game.
+A game of Button Men spans multiple rounds.
+Players begin by rolling a set of polyhedral dice then proceed through several turns.
+During each turn, their goal is to manipulate their opponent's dice by using their own dice; either capturing, taking control of, or neutralizing them based on their current values.
+The first player who wins three rounds emerges as the winner.